daveeS987/Lab3/README.md

 Feature2: Mustache Templating
 Estimate of time needed to complete: 2 hour
-Start time:5:50
+Start time: 5:50
-Finish time:
+Finish time: 6:30
-Actual time needed to complete:
+Actual time needed to complete: 40min

 ## Feature 2: Templating
 Why are we implementing this feature?